Semhal22/alx-higher_level_programming/0x03-python-data_structures/README.md

 <li>5.
 Removes all characters c and C from a string</li>
 <li>6.
 Lists of lists = Matrix</li>
 <li>7.
 Tuples addition</li>
+<li>8.
+Return a tuple with length of a string and its first character</li>
 </ol>